gvanastasov/example-node-tcp-server/README.md

 # example-node-tcp-server
- Just a dummy example of a tcp server receiving and sending packets.
+ Just a dummy example of a tcp server receiving and sending packets, as well as a client socket connecting and doing the same.

 ## Options